 A thin layer of mulch doesn’t really do the trick.
 Whereas a thick blanket 10-15cm deep blocks out the light to reduce seed germination, and works wonders.

 The thicker the layer, the less often you need to apply it.
 And I recommend topping up your mulch once a year, in early spring, to set your garden up for the following year.

 What is the best kind of mulch?

 Mixed species, shredded mulch is the best.
 Shredded mulch knits together on banks and is less likely to roll or blow away.

 Chunky bark chips roll off the bank; pine by itself leaches nutrients; inorganic stones suck moisture & don’t break down; weed mats & textiles don’t break down, and they don’t create new soil.
-Weed mats also limit water & air access to the soil, which are both vital for healthy living organisms & plants roots, and they create a barrier & stop the natural generation of new topsoil from leaf drop etc.
+Weed mats also limit water & air access to the soil, which are both vital for healthy living organisms & plant roots, and they create a barrier & stop the natural generation of new topsoil from leaf drop etc.

 Mulch vs compost

 Mulch is not compost.
 Mulch is like a blanket.
 Compost is food.
-It is best to feed your garden with organic fertilisers in early spring, before you add a layer of mulch over the top.
+It is best to feed your garden with organic edible fertilisers in early spring, before you add a layer of mulch over the top.

 What about the most annoying thing about mulch?